 The new Section, if adopted on November 7, 2024, would now read as such:

-1. The State of South Dakota shall provide Medicaid benefits to any person over eighteen and under sixty-five whose income is at or below one hundred thirty-three percent of the federal poverty level plus five percent of the federal poverty level for the applicable family size, as authorized by federal law as of January 1, 2021;
+- The State of South Dakota shall provide Medicaid benefits to any person over eighteen and under sixty-five whose income is at or below one hundred thirty-three percent of the federal poverty level plus five percent of the federal poverty level for the applicable family size, as authorized by federal law as of January 1, 2021;

-2. Such person shall receive coverage that meets or exceeds the benchmark or benchmark equivalent coverage requirements, as such terms are defined by federal law as of January 1, 2021;
+- Such person shall receive coverage that meets or exceeds the benchmark or benchmark equivalent coverage requirements, as such terms are defined by federal law as of January 1, 2021;

-3. The State of South Dakota may not impose greater or additional burdens or restrictions on eligibility or enrollment standardsmethodologies, or practices on any person eligible under this section than on any person otherwise eligible for Medicaid under South Dakota law, except that the State of South Dakota may, to the extent permitted by the United States Department of Health and Human Services,
+or enrollment standards, methodologies, or practices on any person eligible under this section than on any person otherwise eligible for Medicaid under South Dakota law, except that the State of South Dakota may, to the extent permitted by the United States Department of Health and Human Services, - The Centers for Medicare and Medicaid Services, impose a work requirement on any person, eligible under this section, who has not been diagnosed as being physically or mentally disabled.

 If South Dakota Voters approve of Amendment F, a “Qualified Applicant” that is ages 18 to 65 years old, shall be allowed to receive a set of minimum health coverages under the Federal Medicaid Program, under the requirements set forth by the Federal Government on January 1, 2021, to which, the “State” may not impose greater, or additional burdens or restrictions on any person eligible under this section, than any other person eligible under the S.D Medicaid Law.
 This section of the Constitution shall restrict all Centers to whom provide Medicare and Medicaid Services to the general public to such work requirements, to whom has been medically diagnosed of being physically, or mentally disabled during the year, and is seeking help in obtaining Basic Health Insurance.